-An employer can't refuse to accept someone's resignation and they must follow certain procedures.
+An employer cannot refuse to accept someone's resignation and they must follow certain procedures.

 When a member of staff resigns you must: